IAmBot102102/gitrepo/README.txt

-Write anything you want in this file.
-For example:

-Hi, I am new to github
+Hi, I am slightly experienced in github
 This is my codewizards internship